DynamicSwarms/ds-crazyflies/docs/crazyflie.rst

 #.
 Checkout this guide if it is your first time using a Crazyflie: `Getting started with the Crazyflie 2.1 <https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/>`_.

 #.
-Flash the Crazyflie firmware: This library was tested with version 2022.09 and 2025.02 of the Crazyflie firmware.
+Flash the Crazyflie firmware: This library was tested with version 2025.02 of the Crazyflie firmware.
 Checkout `this guide <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade>`_ to upgrade your Crazyflie firmware.

 #.
 Use `these instructions <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-configuration>`_ to configure a unique **Id** and a **Channel** for each crazyflie.